Kleen-Lab/OPSCEA/README.md

 ## Package setup.
 ### 1. Required Software

-Must have MATLAB (r2019a?) or newer installed with Image Processing Toolbox.
+Must have MATLAB (r2019a) or newer installed with Image Processing Toolbox. (note: has not been tested with previous MATLAB versions)

 ### 2. Other dependencies